Vehicle armour: Steel

-Rolled homogeneous armour is strong, hard, and tough (does not shatter when struck with a fast, hard blow).
-Steel with these characteristics are produced by processing cast steel billets of appropriate size and then rolling them into plates of required thickness.
+Rolled homogeneous armour is strong, hard and tough (does not shatter when struck with a fast, hard blow).
+Steel with these characteristics is produced by processing cast steel billets of appropriate size and then rolling them into plates of required thickness.
 Rolling and forging (hammering the steel when it is red hot) irons out the grain structure in the steel, removing imperfections which would reduce the strength of the steel.
-Rolling also elongates the grain structure in the steel to form long lines, which enable the stress the steel is placed under when loaded to flow throughout the metal, and not be concentrated in one area.
+Rolling also elongates the grain structure in the steel to form long lines, which enables the stress the steel is placed under when loaded to flow throughout the metal, and not be concentrated in one area.

+Cast homogenous armour or cast steel armour is produced by directly casting steel into the desired shape.
+It tends to be softer as heat treatment is difficult or impossible.
+Nevertheless, the flexibility in shape has made it popular as the structural hull in modern tanks.

 Aluminium

 Aluminium is used when light weight is a necessity.
 It is most commonly used on APCs and armoured cars.
 While certainly not the strongest metal, it is cheap, lightweight, and tough enough that it can serve as easy armour.

 Iron

 Wrought iron was used on ironclad warships.
-Early European iron armour consisted of 10 to 12.5 cm of wrought iron backed by up to one meter of solid wood.
-It has since been supplemented by steel due to steel being significantly stronger.
+Early European iron armour consisted of 10 to 12.5 cm of wrought iron backed by up to one metre of solid wood.
+It has since been replaced by steel due to steel being significantly stronger.